Viscoelasticity of suspension of red blood cells under oscillatory shear flow: Results

 Overall, the input frequency results to be the main parameter affecting the tension of the RBC membrane.
 Although we could not observe any particular frequency-induced variation of the deformation of the RBCs in terms of the index $\langle a_{max} \rangle/a_0$, the membrane tension is strongly affected by the input frequency.
-Therefore, the full viscoelastic behaviour of RBC suspensions cannot be simply estimated by the geometrical properties of individual deformed RBCs, but it should include the state of the membrane tension, which appears to be strongly related to the normal stress difference behaviour (see figures~\ref{fig:tension}$a$ and \ref{fig:tension}$b$).
+Therefore, the full viscoelastic behavior of RBC suspensions cannot be simply estimated by the geometrical properties of individual deformed RBCs, but it should include the state of the membrane tension, which appears to be strongly related to the normal-stress differences (see Figs.~\ref{fig:tension}a and \ref{fig:tension}b).